alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 The two best versions currently are HTTP/2 and HTTP/3.

-HTTP/3 was designed for scenarios of unstable connections, such as cellphone and satellite networks, with a great degree of independence between the data streams, with good resilience if packets are lost.
+HTTP/3 was designed for unstable connections, such as cellphone and satellite networks, with a great degree of independence between the data streams and good resilience if packets are lost.
 Nevertheless, HTTP/3 has performance penalties, mainly for: 1) the UDP protocol wasn't optimized by routers and operating systems over the last decades due to its low usage, making it comparatively slower than TCP; and 2) the packet-by-packet cryptography used by QUIC is less efficient than the entire message cryptography used in TCP, because it requires a greater number of mathematical operations.
 Also, there is the issue that the UDP protocol is restricted in some networks to protect against attacks like [UDP flood attack](https://www.cloudflare.com/learning/ddos/udp-flood-ddos-attack/) and [DNS amplification attack](https://blog.cloudflare.com/deep-inside-a-dns-amplification-ddos-attack).

-In scenarios of reliable connections, HTTP/2 many times offers better performance than HTTP/3.
+On reliable and stable connections, HTTP/2 many times offers better performance than HTTP/3.

 Generally speaking, it's recommended to run compatibility and performance tests to determine which version is the most appropriate, and furthermore, a server can accept both HTTP/2 and HTTP/3 connections, leaving to the client the decision of which version to use.